 In Bob’s case, it is clear that there’s not been much change from the manipulative boy he was in high school.
 Maybe because he did not live through life-altering experiences like Verna.
 Nevertheless, his life-long trait of taking advantage of weaker people has brought him to this moment; his death.
 Back in high school, Bob took advantage of Verna because he knew that she was naively in love with him. “how amazing that golden-boy Bob had singled out insignificant Verna for the Snow Queen’s Palace winter formal.”
 Fifty years later, he is still using the same tactics; “Beautiful, isn’t it?”
 Bob says, materializing at her side.
 “How about that bottle of wine tonight?”
 When he thinks that the deal is about to materialize, he hopefully packs bottles of scotch and encourages Verna to go with him past the third ridge for “Out of sight is where he wants to be.”

 There’s also evident significance in the setting of Stone Mattress where the main character murders her high school rapist.
 Verna is just like the Arctic with its billion years old stromatolites.
-The stone mattress is an ideal representation of Verna’s layers and layers of life experiences that, as far as we know, have culminated in this murder.
+The stone mattress is an ideal representation and symbolic of of Verna’s layers and layers of life experiences that, as far as we know, have culminated in this murder.
 “Stone mattress: a fossilized cushion, formed by layer upon layer of blue-green algae building up into a mound or dome.”

 In this collection of tales, Margaret Atwood connects with readers of all ages by talking about what matters most; life.
 It’s ups and downs, experiences, mistakes, love, and hurt, all shape who we become.